Turkish cryptocurrency boss arrested in Albania

 The manhunt for Ozer came as Turkey's crypto market started to unravel.
 President Recep Tayyip Erdogan's government warned of the risks and announced plans to rein in the digital currency market.

+In the same week, officials blocked the account of the Vebitcoin exchange and launched an investigation after it also abruptly ceased operations.

-Cryptocurrency had proved a way for many Turks to preserve their savings during a steep drop in the value of the lira and runaway inflation.
+Many Turks turned to cryptocurrencies in an attempt to preserve their savings during a steep drop in the value of the lira and runaway inflation.

 The Turkish currency has lost nearly 27 percent of its value against the dollar since January.